LEWES CROWN COURT

 JUDGE HAYWARD:

-Had they got a report from Mr. Hammond before service, had they done so,
+Had they got a report from Mr. Hammond before service, had they done so, they

 would have been encouraged in their Notice to say the least.